bouygues-construction-public/git-hook-rules/README.md

 Then, check the `.git/hooks` directory.
 You will find the `pre-commit` hook file and the `violation-checklist.txt` rule file.

 ## For exist repositories
-For existing repositories on your computer, copy the `pre-commit` hook file and the `violation-checklist.txt` rules file to each repository's `.git/hooks` directory.
+For existing repositories on your computer, copy folders into `hooks` folder to each repository's `.git/hooks` directory.